27 Model Types

 Pharmaceutical companies use generation models throughout drug development:

-“Can you create new examples similar to what I’ve shown you?”— Content Creation
+“Can you create new examples similar to what I have shown you?”— Content Creation

 Nike generates thousands of new sneaker designs by training models on their existing catalog and consumer preferences.
 Instead of human designers creating each variation, the AI generates designs like “Air Max with honeycomb pattern sole, gradient purple-to-black upper, and breathable mesh panels.”
 This accelerates their design process from months to weeks while exploring design spaces that human designers might not consider.